-- AuditLogQuery: This role enables a user to obtain the audit trail. - ImportExport: This role enables a user to import and export records. - Reports: This role enables: - The display of system reports on imports and exports. - The display of system reports on access, folders, documents, contents and retention periods. - Printing of data on classes, folders and documents. - Printing of classes (and folders of the classification scheme).
+- AuditLogQuery: This role enables a user to obtain the audit trail. - ImportExport: This role enables a user to import and export records. - ContentManagement: This role enables a user to implement indexing and automatic content conversion requests. - Reports: This role enables: - The display of system reports on imports and exports. - The display of system reports on access, folders, documents, contents and retention periods. - Printing of data on classes, folders and documents. - Printing of classes (and folders of the classification scheme).

-- Review: this role enables a display of reviews in a review process. - AdminCodeListaRead: this role enables a review of codelists. - AdminCodeListUpdate: this role enables adding, deleting or changing the codelists. - AdminCountersRead: this role enables a counter settings review. - AdminCounterUpdate: this role enables adding, deleting or changing counter settings. - AdminDirectoryEntitiesRead: this role enables a review of directory entities. - AdminDirectoryEntityUpdate: this role enables adding, deleting or changing the directory entity. - AdminDirectoryGroupRead: this role enables a preview of directory group members. - AdminDirectoryGroupUpdate: this role enables adding or deleting directory group members. - AdminAttributesRead: this role enables a review of attributes. - AdminAttributeUpdate: this role enables adding, deleting and changing an attribute. - AdminTemplatesRead: this role enables reading of entity templates. - AdminTemplateUpdate: this role enables adding, deleting or changing entity templates. - AdminStorageProfilesRead: this role enables reading of server profiles. - AdminStorageProfileUpdate: the role enables adding, deleting or changing server profiles. - AdminStorageVolumesRead: this role enables reading of server volumes. - AdminStorageVolumeUpdate: this role enables adding, deleting or changing server volumes. - AdminACLRead: this role enables reading of access rights. - AdminACLUpdate: this role enables adding, deleting or changing access rights. - AdminArchiveSettingsRead: this role enables reading of general archive settings. - AdminArchiveSettingsUpdate: this role enables adding, deleting or changing general archive settings. - AdminAuditLogSettingsRead: this role enables reading of audit trail settings. - AdminAuditLogSettingsUpdate: this role enables adding, deleting or changing audit trail settings. - AdminRetentionRead: this role enables reading of retention policies. - AdminRetentionUpdate: this role enables adding, deleting or changing retention policies.
+- AdminCodeListaRead: this role enables a review of codelists. - AdminCodeListUpdate: this role enables adding, deleting or changing the codelists. - AdminCountersRead: this role enables a counter settings review. - AdminCounterUpdate: this role enables adding, deleting or changing counter settings. - AdminDirectoryEntitiesRead: this role enables a review of directory entities. - AdminDirectoryEntityUpdate: this role enables adding, deleting or changing the directory entity. - AdminDirectoryGroupRead: this role enables a preview of directory group members. - AdminDirectoryGroupUpdate: this role enables adding or deleting directory group members. - AdminAttributesRead: this role enables a review of attributes. - AdminAttributeUpdate: this role enables adding, deleting and changing an attribute. - AdminTemplatesRead: this role enables reading of entity templates. - AdminTemplateUpdate: this role enables adding, deleting or changing entity templates. - AdminStorageProfilesRead: this role enables reading of server profiles. - AdminStorageProfileUpdate: the role enables adding, deleting or changing server profiles. - AdminStorageVolumesRead: this role enables reading of server volumes. - AdminStorageVolumeUpdate: this role enables adding, deleting or changing server volumes. - AdminACLRead: this role enables reading of access rights. - AdminACLUpdate: this role enables adding, deleting or changing access rights. - AdminLegacyArchiveRead: this role enables reading older client's server configuration. - AdminLegacyArchiveUpdate: this role enables changing older client's server configuration. - AdminArchiveSettingsRead: this role enables reading of general archive settings. - AdminArchiveSettingsUpdate: this role enables adding, deleting or changing general archive settings. - AdminAuditLogSettingsRead: this role enables reading of audit trail settings. - AdminAuditLogSettingsUpdate: this role enables adding, deleting or changing audit trail settings. - AdminRetentionRead: this role enables reading of retention policies.